OwenHW1399/Simulated-Company-Management-System/README.md

 # Simulated-Company-Management-System
 <p>This is a course project, due to the possibility of plagiarism, I am not allowed to share my code in public.
 Hence only the test cases I wrote for the system is included.
-If you are a recruiter and want to see the main file, please email me at (owenheyu.wang@mail.utoronto.ca).
+If you are a recruiter and want to see the main file, please email me at [](owenheyu.wang@mail.utoronto.ca).
 I will send you the code immediately after the contact. </p>